-Lookalikes: The poisonous false morels (Gyromitra caroliniana and G. brunnea) are reddish and have wrinkled, lobed, or brain-shaped caps and dense (not hollow) stalks.
+Lookalikes: The poisonous or potentially toxic false morels (Gyromitra caroliniana and G. brunnea) are reddish and have wrinkled, lobed, or brain-shaped caps and dense (not hollow) stalks.
 The bottom half of the cap of the half-free morel (M. punctipes) hangs free from the stalk.
 The cap of the black morel (M. angusticeps) has blackish or dark brown ridges and is more conical.

 Cap width: 1½–3 inches; cap height: 2½–6 inches (cap is sometimes much larger); stalk length: 1–2 inches; stalk width: ½–2 inches.